typpo/quickchart-php/README.md

 The device pixel ratio of the chart.
 This will multiply the number of pixels by the value.
 This is usually used for retina displays.
 Defaults to 1.0.

 ### version: string
 The Chart.js version to use.
+See [documentation](https://quickchart.io/documentation/#parameters) for supported versions.

 ### apiKey: string
 Your QuickChart API key, if you have one.